priest110/Rosetta_Stone/README.md

 # Rosetta_Stone

+This project arose from the Informatics Project in the fifth and final year of the Software Engineering course at the University of Minho.

-This project aimed to create, with the transport company Transportes Urbanos de Braga (TUB), a middleware that would allow the treatment of the information provided by the company, as well as its presentation to the customer in an objective and logical way in different systems, such as TOTEMS (static information at the city stops), website and mobile application.
+More specifically, the project aimed to create, with the transport company Transportes Urbanos de Braga (TUB), a middleware that would allow the treatment of the information provided by the company, as well as its presentation to the customer in an objective and logical way in different systems, such as TOTEMS (static information at the city stops), website and mobile application.

 To learn more about this work, I advise you to check the assignment [report](Relatório.pdf).